2026-05-15 · grocery list, meal plan, weight loss, nutrition, meal prep · 16 min read

 • Brand-name protein bars → Greek yogurt and fruit or hard-boiled eggs.

 A weight loss grocery list does not need to be expensive.
 Eggs, oats, beans, lentils, frozen vegetables, canned fish, and chicken thighs cover most of what a calorie deficit needs.
 Spend on the protein anchors, save on the supporting cast.
 For how this list fits into a structured week, see our best diet for weight loss comparison.
+For the half of your meals that aren’t at home, see our eating out for weight loss ordering guide.

 Frequently asked questions